Lazy loading

-Lazy loading (also known as asynchronous loading) is a design pattern commonly used in computer programming and mostly in web design and development to defer initialization of an object until the point at which it is needed.
+Lazy loading (also known as asynchronous loading) is a technique used in computer programming, especially web design and web development, to defer initialization of an object until it is needed.
 It can contribute to efficiency in the program's operation if properly and appropriately used.
 This makes it ideal in use cases where network content is accessed and initialization times are to be kept at a minimum, such as in the case of web pages.
-For example, deferring loading of images on a web page until they are needed can make the initial display of the web page faster.
+For example, deferring loading of images on a web page until they are needed for viewing can make the initial display of the web page faster.
 The opposite of lazy loading is eager loading.

 Examples

 With web frameworks

 Prior to being established as a web standard, web frameworks were generally used to implement lazy loading.

-One of these is AngularJS.
-Since lazy loading decreases bandwidth and subsequently server resources, it is a strong contender to implement in a website, especially in order to improve user retention by having less delay when loading the page, which may also improve Search Engine Optimization.
+One of these is Angular.
+Since lazy loading decreases bandwidth and subsequently server resources, it is a strong contender to implement in a website, especially in order to improve user retention by having less delay when loading the page, which may also improve search engine optimization (SEO).